Best Podcast Microphones: Top Picks for Every Budget and Setup

 ProsCons

-Replacement parts availableExpensive microphone
+Replacement parts availableExpensive relative to competitors

-Proven qualityRequires a mixer
+Proven broadcast-grade qualityRequires a mixer or audio interface

-Two-year warranty and 30-day return policyNo microphone accessories
+Two-year warranty; 30-day return policyNo accessories included

 PreSonus Revelator: For bundled software